 “I am Greta” is a raw glimpse into the life of the climate change activist

 Greta Thunberg.
 In the course of the past two years, this has become a name familiar to everyone.
-Appearing seemingly like a comet in a (highly-polluted) sky, the Swedish sixteen-year-old activist seemed to go from protesting alone on the steps of the Swedish parliament to sailing on a heroic boat voyage to the United Nation summit in almost the blink of an eye.
+Appearing seemingly like a comet in a (highly-polluted) sky, the Swedish sixteen-year-old activist seemed to go from protesting alone on the steps of the Swedish parliament to sailing on a heroic boat voyage to the United Nations summit in almost the blink of an eye.

 What we’ve heard and seen of Greta Thunberg has been filtered, as media outlets were quick to call her a messiah and just as quick to dismiss her, in the best case scenarios, as a “complicated adolescent who self-describes as autistic”.
 In the worst cases, well, it’s obviously death and rape threats.